NHSDigital/Smoking-Drinking-and-Drug-Use-Report-Code/README.md

-Warning - this repository is a snapshot of a repository internal to NHS Digital.
+Warning - this repository is a snapshot of a repository internal to NHS England.
 This means that links to videos and some URLs may not work.***

-***Repository owner: Analytical Services: Population Health, Clinical Audit and Specialist Care***
+Repository owner: Clinical Outcomes and Indicators team, NHS England

-***Email: lifestyles@nhs.net***
+Email: lifestyles@nhs.net

-***To contact us raise an issue on Github or via email and we will respond promptly.***
+To contact us raise an issue on Github or via email and we will respond promptly.

 # Smoking, drinking and drug use amongst young people (SDD) survey background

-This repository contains the code used by NHS England to create publication outputs from the 2021 SDD survey.
+This repository contains the code used by NHS England to create publication outputs from the 2023 SDD survey.

-***Results from the 2023 survey were published on 17th October 2024.
-The updated version of the repository used to create the 2023 outputs will be published to GitHub later in 2024.***

 The SDD dataset contains results from a biennial survey of secondary school pupils in England in years 7 to 11 (mostly aged 11 to 15), focusing on smoking, drinking and drug use.
 It covers a range of topics including prevalence, habits, attitudes, and wellbeing.

-The dataset is compiled by IPSOS MORI and provided as 2 SPSS (.sav) files: one pupil file containing pupil details and question responses, and one school file containing teacher responses.
+The dataset is compiled by IPSOS UK and provided as 2 SPSS (.sav) files: one pupil file containing pupil details and question responses, and one school file containing teacher responses.

-This project produces the required publication outputs: Data tables, charts, raw data file for the UK data archive.
+This project produces the required publication outputs: Data tables, charts and statistical analyses.

 # Getting Started

 ## Clone repository
-To clone respositary, please see our [community of practice page](https://github.com/NHSDigital/rap-community-of-practice/blob/main/development-approach/02_using-git-collaboratively.md).
+To clone respositary, please see our [community of practice page](https://github.com/NHSDigital/rap-community-of-practice/blob/main/docs/training_resources/git/using-git-collaboratively.md).

 ## Set up environment
 There are two options to set up the python enviroment:
 1. Pip using `requirements.txt`.
 2. Conda using `environment.yml`.

 Users would need to delete as appropriate which set they do not need.
-For details, please see our [virtual environments in the community of practice page](https://github.com/NHSDigital/rap-community-of-practice/blob/main/python/virtual-environments.md).
+For details, please see our [virtual environments in the community of practice page](https://github.com/NHSDigital/rap-community-of-practice/blob/main/docs/training_resources/python/virtual-environments/venv.md).

 Run the following command in Terminal or VScode to set up the packages:
 ```